AdobeDocs/experience-manager-65.en/help/sites-developing/workflows-models.md

 >[!NOTE]
 >
->When you run a workflow under the [transient](/help/sites-developing/workflows.md#transient-workflows) mode AEM does not store any workflow history.
+>When you run a workflow in [transient](/help/sites-developing/workflows.md#transient-workflows) mode AEM does not store any workflow history.
 Therefore, [Timeline](/help/sites-authoring/basic-handling.md#timeline) does not display any information related to that workflow. [](/help/sites-authoring/basic-handling.md#timeline)

 ## Make workflow models available in Touch UI {#classic2touchui}